Audio-Injector/RaspberryPi.buildroot.external/README.md

 # Raspberry Pi buildroot system to make a smart USB sound card

+A smart USB sound card is a USB sound card which provides other functionality, such as networking over USB.
+You can also alter your buildroot configuration to enable WiFi and add various other software, such as DLNA, shairPlay, etc.

 # Hardware requirements

 1. Raspberry Pi 0, probably a zero W